Updated Mar 15, 2026 § For Everyday Items

-Tile vs Atuvos: Which Bluetooth Tracker Is Worth Your Money?
+Tile vs Atuvos: Which Bluetooth Tracker Is Worth Buying?

 Tile vs Atuvos comes down to one question: do you need Android support?
 If yes, Tile wins by default.
 Atuvos only works with Apple devices through the Find My network.